 You’re not that high up but it did have a couple of great views of the city down below.

 You can take boat rides along the canal but we didn’t get a chance to do this.
-Did seem like a pleasant thing to do.We loved all the neat restaurant outdoor seating areas and the boutique storefronts.
+It did seem like a pleasant thing to do.We loved all the neat restaurant outdoor seating areas and the boutique storefronts.
 Great place to hang out!

 Our Airbnb was more in the residential part of the city.
-It was a great apartment and about a 30 minute walk to the city centre.
-We biked and took the city bus in as well.
-We had a nice outdoor terrace to relax and eat some of great home cooked meals.
+It was a great apartment and about a 30-minute walk to the city center.
+We biked and took the city bus as well.
+We had a nice outdoor terrace to relax and eat some great home-cooked meals.
 Great setting for notre p’tite nappe champêtre. 😊

 What we enjoyed about Ljubliana-